openmpf/openmpf-components/cpp/TesseractOCRTextDetection/DICTIONARIES.md

 `./tessdata_model_updater tessdata_extracted_files/eng`

-### Update All Models with New Files
+### Update Multiple Models with New Files

 Automatically update all models in target directory with a given set of new model component files:

 `./tessdata_model_updater -u <ORIGINAL_MODELS_DIR> <UPDATED_COMPONENT_FILES_DIR> <OUTPUT_MODELS_DIR>`

-This command is effectively automates many of the previous commands to update all model files in a given target directory.
+This command automates many of the previous commands to update all model files in a given target directory. **Specifically, DAWG components will be updated by add words to their existing wordlist.
+Non-DAWG files will be simply replaced with the newer version.**

 Each updated file in `UPDATED_COMPONENT_FILES_DIR` must have the exact same name as the target component inside of the `*.traineddata` model.
 The only exception is when updating word dictionaries two formatting options are allowed: